christophstrasen/WorldObserver/docs_internal/drafts/wo_meta_keys.md

 The main moving parts:
 - Add `record.woKey` (string) to each fact record type.
 - Add emission-time `observation.WoMeta.key` computation on the outgoing edge.
-- Provide tests that pin down the key format and failure/skip semantics.
+- Provide tests that pin down the key format and failure behavior.

 ### Phase 1 — Implement the shared keying utility (pure functions)